HuntaBadday/HuntaBaddayCPUmod/README.md

     int irq ; Set interrupt location
     cli     ; Enable interupts

-    ; Some code that loops to show the interrupts working ; (Hook up a write-only register to 0x8000 to see the data) mov r1, 1
+    ; Some code that loops to show the interrupts working.
+    ; (Hook up a write-only register to 0x8000 to see the data) mov r1, 1
     mov [0x8000], r1